VerisphereXLtd/verispherex-vault-mvp/README.md

 This repository contains a public demo of VerisphereX Vault infrastructure and is intended solely for educational and non-commercial demonstration purposes.

- Commercial use, resale, or production deployment of this code (especially escrow or auto-withdrawal logic) is **not permitted** without express permission from VerisphereX Limited.
+**Commercial use, resale, or production deployment of this code (especially escrow or auto-withdrawal logic) is not permitted without express permission from VerisphereX Limited.**

- For integration requests, licensing, or commercial partnership, contact: verispherex@gmail.com
+For integration requests, licensing, or commercial partnership, contact: **verispherex@gmail.com**

-## MIT Licence
+## License

-Note: The MIT License applies only to non-commercial and non-production use of this code.

-Copyright (c) 2025 VerisphereX Limited

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-SOFTWARE.
+This project is covered under the **VerisphereX Vault – Restricted License**.

+Permission is granted to use, study, and modify this code **only for non-commercial and educational purposes**.
+Use in live production systems or commercial platforms requires prior written consent.

+See the [`LICENSE`](./LICENSE) file for full terms.